lando/setup-lando/docs/windows.md

 ## Manual Installation in a WSL2 Linux Environment

-Docker Desktop for Windows (which Lando uses as the easiest way to install Docker on your Windows machine) by default runs Docker within a thin WSL2 environment; hence why WSL2 is required to install Lando, even though you run the `lando` command from your "native" shell (Powershell/Command Prompt/etc.).

-HOWEVER, if you have already set up a Linux environment within WSL2, you may want to run Lando from within that environment.
+If you have already set up a Linux environment within WSL2, you may want to run Lando from within that environment.
 To do so, follow the [Linux installation instructions](./linux.md).

 Note that Lando will still require Docker to be available within the WSL2 environment.
 Having Docker Desktop for Windows should make Docker available within all your WSL2 environments; alternatively you can [install Docker Engine for Linux](https://docs.docker.com/engine/install/).